 Q. Student Printing in public labs?

-A: We have been moving to be a more ecologically sound campus.
+A: We have moved to be a more ecologically sound campus.
 By making everyone more conscious of paper consumption we hope to minimize waste and promote conservation.
-Students are given 300 sheets at no charge at the beginning of the fall and spring semesters.
+Students receive 300 sheets at no charge at the beginning of the fall and spring semesters.
 Any sheets remaining from the fall semester free quota will not carry over to the spring semester.
 Once a student runs out of their free quota they are required to purchase a minimum of 100 sheets for $3.00 to continue printing.
 Any purchased sheets will remain on the student’s account until they are used.
 No refunds will be given for unused sheets.

 For more information sign on to e-MU and go to the Technology Links section under the Student Services tab.
 Then click on Printing FAQ (Saving Sheets).
 Last year we saved over 500,000 sheets of paper.